clairebilat/forensic-data-stories/_posts/2021-01-07-facebook-rgpd.md

 # Preprocessing

-This part of our project is not the most thrilling so I will not go over every detail of the preprocessing but only mention a few ones that could maybe help the reader to gain a better global comprehension of the project.
+This part of my project is not the most thrilling so I will not go over every detail of the preprocessing but only mention a few ones that could maybe help the reader to gain a better global comprehension of the project.
 Please refer to **[my Python script](https://github.com/clairebilat/facebook-GDPR)** if you have an insatiable curiosity about it.

 This step definitely was the most painful.
 Every folder that the Facebook download data contains shows a different structure and it is **mostly nested sub-columns in each row** that are still in JSON format.
 In consequence, I had to manually review each folder individually and study its structure to extract some useful content, and that has not been automated.
 Also, the **Facebook download data is incorrecly encoded**.
 The original data is UTF-8 encoded but was decoded as Latin-1 (no, it's not just me going crazy, [stackoverflow talks about it](https://stackoverflow.com/questions/50008296/facebook-json-badly-encoded)), which I had to take into account each time I wanted to interpret textual values.
 Last but not least, **the data is not well tokenized** and most of them are just strings describing the action resulting in this entry.
-As an example, I can cite the file containing informations about group memmbership activity (search for `groups/your_group_membership_activity.json`).
+As an example, I can cite the file containing informations about group memmbership activity (search for the file `groups/your_group_membership_activity.json`).
 The entries it contains can be two of the following strings :

-1. "You became member of group _xy_" (in French "Vous êtes devenue membre de _xy_")
+1. "You became member of group _xy_"
+    (in French "Vous êtes devenue membre de _xy_").
-2. "You stopped being member of group _xy_" (in French "Vous avez arrêté d'être membre de _xy_")
+2. "You stopped being member of group _xy_"
+    (in French "Vous avez arrêté d'être membre de _xy_").

 There are three problems with that :